Mostafa-At-GitHub/MyProjects-At-Udacity/Marketing Analytics Nanodegree/5th proj - Google Analytics Report/README.md

 ### [Project Presentation Preview](5TH%20PROJECT%20Use%20Advanced%20Displays%2C%20Segments%20%26%20Views.pdf)
 ### [5th Project](5TH%20PROJECT%20Use%20Advanced%20Displays%2C%20Segments%20%26%20Views.pdf), tasks short description

- The project was for making a report using Google Analytics platform about "Google Mershandise store".
+ The project was for making a report using the Google Analytics platform about the "Google Merchandise store".

 ### Review highlights for my submission